 Even the most dedicated budgeteer knows that a day may come when their well-protected and preserved emergency savings account may not cover the cost when the air conditioning or heating system fails.
 Repairing or replacing these critical systems can often cost many thousands of dollars.
 Having home warranty coverage is what Superhero Budgeteers know they can turn to for budget protection when their home’s systems and appliances fail.

 How a Home Warranty Helps You Budget for Home Repairs and Maintenance

 So why is a home warranty an important budgeting tool for Superhero Budgeteers?
 Because the home systems and appliances you rely on every day can’t last forever.
-Eventually, your HVAC system, the plumbing or electrical system, or one of the many of the appliances you rely on will break down.
+Eventually, your HVAC system, the plumbing or electrical system, or one of the many appliances you rely on every day will break down.
 Whether you need to repair, or replace, a covered item that fails, the cost for that work is real.

 Take a look at these repair and replacement costs* below, based on actual invoices First American Home Warranty paid to repair or replace their customers’ covered appliances and home systems:

-Now think about the other items you also count on, like your dishwasher, the clothes washer or dryer, even the garbage disposal.
+Now think about the other items you also count on, like your dishwasher, the clothes washer or dryer, and even the garbage disposal.
 Instead of using your savings to repair or replace one of these important appliances, you can use your home warranty to cover these items.